jigarbov/addon_serverui_guide/README.md

 });`

 ## Q: Can I integrate this with my own scripts?
 Of course, just make sure you downloaded the seperate ```script``` folder.
-This includes the TS declaration files in the Util folder.
+This includes the TS files in the Util folder.
 Copy the whole util folder into your script folder.
 Then copy everything from my main.ts into your own main.ts including the imports at the top.
 But if you're already scripting you probably don't need me to tell you that.

 ## Qmagnet: I changed stuff and it isn't updating in my world.
 It depends on what isn't changing, but make sure you are using the development_resource_pack and development_behavior_pack folders.
 If you installed the .mcaddon on it's own then its likely installed into the other folder and you should develop it the way you normally develop Add-Ons.
 If you didn't get a book the second time, well that's by design.
 Start a new world and attach the packs again.